 Irish Moss – Sagina Subulata

 Irish moss looks similar to moss, and most people swear it is a moss until it blooms.
 The blooms have small white flowers which other mosses do not.
 Moss plants do not have blooms.
 Moss is primitive plants that never contain a bloom.
 This moss is thick and dense.
 It has bright green leaves and stems.
-The white blooms are tiny and sporadically placed, but they are enough to cover the plant.
-This plant is an easy grower and is a good plant for a beginner.
-As this plant is growing it looks similar to a clump of algae growing or a mat.
+The white blossoms are tiny and sporadically placed, but they are enough to cover the plant.
+This plant is a natural grower and is a good plant for a beginner.
+As this plant is growing, it looks similar to a clump of algae growing or a mat.